pubnub/pubnub-api/HTML5.md

 That's around 10+ seconds in the worst case.
 Eeeek.
 You must reduce DOM/CSS parse time to < 1 second.

+## Responsive Design:

+Required to auto changing to screen size and mobile devices.
+So for example, Mobile devices will show the content that is best for the smaller screens.
+While larger screens will show the full experience.

 ## New CSS/HTML5 Requirement Additions:

  1. All Selectors must use `.class-name` or `#id-name`.